vonvoo/docs/docs/source/bring it all together.rst

 You've reached the end of the Vonvoo Essentials Tutorials!

-Visit again, as the security landscape and the recommended apps evolve.
-To receive notifications, add the :ref:Vonvoo RSS Feed <https://vonvoo.com/*.xml>`_ to your RSS app.
+Check back again, as the security landscape and the recommended apps evolve.
+To receive notifications, add <https://vonvoo.com/*.xml>`_ to your RSS app.